Langlade to Markton:

 Background:

-While we truly do strive to be impartial and circumspect while reviewing rivers, checking our own baggage at the door so to speak, every once in a while we experience something – good and evil – for which there just is no place for modest decorum.
-Sometimes trips just suck – and even the old adage of a bad day on the water is still better than a good day at work doesn’t ring true (days when I’d definitely have sided with sitting at a desk doing spreadsheets or shoveling manure than driving a couple hours round-trip for a total torpedo that results in mud, blood, cursing, injury, broken/lost cameras, long walks back to a car (especially in the dark in the middle of nowhere with no end in sight or dinner in my belly), etc.) But sometimes trips are just smacked the hell out of the park home runs, like in The Natural.
+While we truly do strive to be impartial and circumspect while reviewing rivers, checking our own baggage at the door so to speak, every once in a while we experience something – good and ill – for which there just is no place for modest decorum.
+Sometimes trips just suck – and even the old adage of a bad day on the water is still better than a good day at work doesn’t ring true (days when I’d definitely have sided with sitting at a desk doing spreadsheets or shoveling manure than driving a couple hours round-trip for a total torpedo that results in mud, blood, cursing, injury, broken/lost cameras, long walks back to a car (especially in the dark in the middle of nowhere with no end in sight or dinner in my belly), etc.) But sometimes trips are just smacked the heck out of the park home runs, like in The Natural.
 This trip was one of those almighty successes, which honestly had as much to do with circumstances as it did luck.

 We had spent the previous days paddling the respective sections of the river upstream, sequentially, which essentially concluded in this trip, which is both longer and technically more challenging than the others.
 To make a very long story short, we befriended a couple of other paddlers, Allison and Will, at the campground where we were staying (coincidentally, our tents were only half a dozen or so sites away from each other in what is otherwise a ginormous sprawl of a campground) and they ended up paddling this trip together with us – well, up to a point.